SkylineCommunications/dataminer-docs/user-guide/Reference/Soft-launch_options/Overview_of_Soft_Launch_Options.md

 ### APIDeployment

 > [!NOTE]
 > Deprecated from DataMiner 10.3.6 onwards.
-No longer supported from DataMiner 10.4.1 onwards.
+No longer supported from DataMiner 10.4.0/10.4.1 onwards.
 This feature is replaced by the [UserDefinableAPI](#userdefinableapi) feature.
+When upgrading to 10.4.0+ a prerequisite will block the upgrade if you still have deprecated APIs deployed, more info on [Upgrade fails because of VerifyNoObsoleteApiDeployed.dll prerequisite](xref:KI_Upgrade_fails_VerifyNoObsoleteApiDeployed_prerequisite).

 > [!CAUTION]
 > APIDeployment is not supported on systems using [Storage as a Service (STaaS)](xref:STaaS).